 - Take a break - time away from your day-to-day routine and a change of scenery can help you keep things in perspective

 - Strengthen your connections - kindness is contagious!
 By showing love and understanding to the people who are important to you, you're more likely to show yourself the same compassion

 - Do things you enjoy - spending time on our passions, hobbies and interests is good for the soul.

 Give yourself a break

-Start today with our free e-learning course: Mindfulness for beginners.
+Start today with our free online course: Mindfulness for beginners.
 Understand the concept of mindfulness and how to use it for better mental wellbeing